ltworf/localslackirc/README.md

   * after your connected, list the channels in your irc client and select the ones you want to join.

 ## Automatically joining channels
-To automatically connect to every Slack channe lyou are in open localslackirc with the -j argument ```python3 irc.py -j```
+To automatically connect to the Slack channels you are in open localslackirc with the -j argument ```python3 irc.py -j```

 ## Instructions for irssi